crowbait/robocopy-gui/README.md

 - adding and removing files to/from on-logon startup "programs"
 - enabling and disabling per-command (`REM`)

+## Installation

+There are 2 versions published:
+- framework-dependent: requires .NET-Framework 7.0 to be installed, but is a much smaller executable
+- self-contained: does not have outside dependencies, but is much larger Both assembly types are build for x64 Windows

 ## To-do

 - migrate to UWP or WinUI 3